tribbloid/spookystuff/IssueTracker.md

 define pipeline stage as SPARQL pragma in Hive Server

-OAuthIntegration in wget:
+OAuthIntegration in wget ........................................................................................................done

-full SparkSQL integration: since its graduated from alpha it is safe to use Row and DataFrame to allow more fluent
+full SparkSQL integration: since its graduated from alpha it is safe to use Row and DataFrame to allow more seamless integration.

+automatically download PhantomJS from Internet.

+remember derivative relationship of SpookyContext.metrics to aggregate metrics by their children.
+Eliminate need to set SpookyConf.shareMetrics